IMJLA/Export-Permission/README.md

 ## PARAMETERS

 ### -ExcludeAccount
-Regular expressions matching names of Users or Groups to exclude from the HTML report
+Regular expressions matching names of security principals to exclude from the HTML report

 ```yaml
 Type: System.String[]